List of GoBots characters: Staks

 Staks is the ruler of the Guardians who turns into a semi-trailer truck.

 Animated series

-Staks appears in "Auto Madic" episode #28, where he dons a Power Suit and helped form the Power Warrior Courageous, which defeats Puzzler.
+Staks appears in the Challenge of the GoBots episode "Auto Madic".

 Tank

-Gobot-Tank is one of Cy-Kill's minons.
+Tank is one of Cy-Kill's minons.
 His great physical strength and firepower mean he is often used to support the Renegades' operations.
 Tank is larger than most Gobots, and has considerable firepower.
 In tank mode, he can drive through walls or over cars without it even slowing him.
 His physical attributes are outweighed by his low intelligence.

 Animated series

-Tank first appeared in the Challenge of the Gobots series pilot.
+Tank appears in Challenge of the GoBots, voiced by Peter Cullen.
+He first appeared in the series' pilot.

 He was placed in command of the mind-controlled US.
 Army during Cy-Kill's first attempt to invade Earth, but was unable to successfully hunt down Turbo and Scooter in New York.
 Soon afterwards, he returned to Gobotron and was captured along with the other Renegades based in their fortress.

-Tank appeared in "Flight to Earth" episode 44.
-Tank appeared in "Return of Gobotron" episode 45.
-In "Destroy All Guardians" episode 47 Geeper-Creeper and Tank were seen among Cy-Kill's guards on the Roguestar.